 In fact, people with depression, anxiety, OCD , and even eating disorders have reported seeing great results from this approach.
-The experience of a microdose though, is very difficult to compare against large-dose trips.
+The experience of a microdose is very difficult to compare against large-dose trips.

-A proper microdose will never potentiate hallucinations of any kind.
-Instead you may notice brighter, richer colors, a feeling of empathy and connectedness to everything including our planet, and a very seamless transition into more functional mental perspectives.
+A proper microdose will never cause hallucinations of any kind.
+Instead, you may notice brighter and richer colors, a feeling of empathy and connectedness to everything including our planet, and a very seamless transition into more functional mental perspectives.

 These intervals are set in place to prevent drug tolerance development.
 The two-day breaks in any given week allow your body to reset, removing the microdose from your system so the potency of upcoming doses aren’t affected by preceding ones.

-During our one to two month microdosing regimens we should be consciously and consistently extracting and integrating productive behaviors we’re noticing to be of help, so when our microdosing routine comes to end, we’ll have easy access to those proactive mental frames.
+During our one to two-month microdosing regimens, we should be consciously and consistently extracting and integrating productive behaviors we’re noticing to be of help.
+This way, when our microdosing routine comes to end, we’ll have easy access to more intentional and proactive mental frames.

-Seeing Results From Psychedelic-Assisted Therapy
+When to Expect Results From Psychedelic-Assisted Therapy

 Now that we’ve discussed the two most common ways to consume psilocybin mushrooms, we can start painting a more comprehensive image of what psychedelic-assisted therapy looks like.
 Psychedelic-assisted therapy does not mean that a trip will be taking place every time you go into session.

-Essentially, a productive and healthy cycle of dosing is already built into the psychedelic-assisted therapy model.
+Essentially, a healthy cycle of dosing is already built into the psychedelic-assisted therapy model.
 In clinical trials, patients with PTSD, depression, or anxiety are usually given anywhere from 3-6 psychedelic assisted therapy sessions with 3-4 weeks breaks in between.

 Really, the number of times that you’ll have to embark on a psychedelic journey to attain your desired results, cannot be quantified before that day arrives, especially when our personal goals are constantly fluctuating according to outside circumstances.

-Some people experience life changing results in just one psychedelic trip, but for others, it takes three or four or maybe even five trips to establish more stable and consistent emotional bodies.

-“We always tell our clients to focus on the journey that’s immediately in front of them as opposed to trying to prescribe and predict a set number of journeys from the get go.”
+Some people experience life changing results in just one psychedelic trip.
+For others, it takes three or four or maybe even five trips to meet more stable and consistent emotional bodies.
+We always tell our clients to focus on the journey that’s immidiately in front of them, as opposed to trying to prescribe a set number of journeys from the get go.